-- "Court" includes the High Court of Australia, the Supreme Court of Western Australia, the Family Court of Western Australia, any Local Court, Magistrate's Court, Police Court, Warden's Court, and any Court of summary jurisdiction; - "examined copy" means a copy proved to have been examined with the original, and to correspond therewith.
-The examination may be made either by one person reading both the original and the copy or by 2 persons, one reading the original and the other the copy, and it is not necessary that each should alternately read both; - "Gazette" means and includes the London Gazette, the Edinburgh Gazette, the Dublin Gazette, the Commonwealth of Australia Gazette and the Government Gazette, Royal Gazette, or other official gazette of any State or Australasian Colony; - "Government Printer" means and includes the Printer to Her Majesty, and any person printing for the Government of the Commonwealth or of any State or Australasian Colony, and any printer purporting to be the printer authorized to print the Statutes, Ordinances, Acts of State, or other public Acts of the Legislature of any Australasian Colony, or otherwise to be the Government Printer of such Colony; - "Judge" means a Justice of the High Court of Australia and a Judge of the Supreme Court of Western Australia, and includes a Judge of The District Court of Western Australia, a Judge of the Family Court of Western Australia, a stipendiary magistrate, and also any Justice or Justices of the Peace sitting in Court; - "legal proceeding" or "proceeding" includes any action, trial, inquiry, cause, or matter, whether civil or criminal, in which evidence is or may be given, and includes an arbitration; - "person acting judicially" means any person having, in Western Australia, by law or by consent of parties, authority to hear, receive, and examine evidence; - "photograph" means a durable facsimile of an original obtained by any photographic, photostatic or similar process; - "prisoner" means and includes any person committed to prison for punishment, or on remand, or for trial, safe custody, or otherwise; - "State" means a State of the Commonwealth; - "the State" means the State of Western Australia or the Colony of Western Australia prior to the establishment of the Commonwealth;
+- "Gazette" means and includes the London Gazette, the Edinburgh Gazette, the Dublin Gazette, the Commonwealth of Australia Gazette and the Government Gazette, Royal Gazette, or other official gazette of any State or Australasian colony; - "Government Printer" means and includes the Printer to Her Majesty, and any person printing for the Government of the Commonwealth or of any State or Australasian colony, and any printer purporting to be the printer authorized to print the Statutes, Ordinances, Acts of State, or other public Acts of the Legislature of any Australasian colony, or otherwise to be the Government Printer of such colony; - "judge" means a Justice of the High Court of Australia and a Judge of the Supreme Court of Western Australia, and includes a Judge of The District Court of Western Australia, a Judge of the Family Court of Western Australia, a Judge or magistrate of the Children's Court of Western Australia, a stipendiary magistrate, and also any justice or justices of the peace and any member or members of the Children's Court of Western Australia sitting in court; - "legal proceeding" or "proceeding" includes any action, trial, inquiry, cause, or matter, whether civil or criminal, in which evidence is or may be given, and includes an arbitration; - "person acting judicially" means any person having, in Western Australia, by law or by consent of parties, authority to hear, receive, and examine evidence;

+- "photograph" means a durable facsimile of an original obtained by any photographic, photostatic or similar process; - "prisoner" means and includes any person committed to prison for punishment, or on remand, or for trial, safe custody, or otherwise;

+"State" means a State of the Commonwealth;

-"votes and proceedings" shall be deemed to include journals and minutes, and any papers purporting to be printed by the authority of and to be laid before either House of the Parliament of the Commonwealth, or of any State or of any Australasian Colony.
+- "the State" means the State of Western Australia or the colony of Western Australia prior to the establishment of the Commonwealth; - "uncorroborated evidence", in relation to the conviction of a person accused of an offence, means evidence that is not corroborated in some material particular by other evidence implicating the accused person; - "votes and proceedings" shall be deemed to include journals and minutes, and any papers purporting to be printed by the authority of and to be laid before either House of the Parliament of the Commonwealth, or of any State or of any Australasian colony.

-[Section 3 amended by No. 11 of 1964 s.
-2; No. 111 of 1978 s.
-2.]
+[Section 3 amended by No. 11 of 1964 s.2; No. 111 of 1978 s.2; No. 66 of 1987 s.4; No. 70 of 1988 s.35; No. 15 of 1991 s.23.]